Manage access to external cloud services using service credentials

 To create the policy, you must use a placeholder external ID.

-The sample policy below references AWS Secrets Manager.
+Here are two sample policies that you can use as guidelines.
+One sample policy is for a service credential that connects to AWS Glue.
+The other references AWS Secrets Manager.
 The actual actions and resources that you add depend on the service that you are connecting to and the level of access you need.
 See the AWS IAM documentation for your service.

-action is the same regardless of service.
-Replace the following values:<AWS-ACCOUNT-ID>
+The sts:AssumeRole action is the same regardless of service.

 In the Role’s Permission tab, attach the IAM Policy you just created.